Mosques and Imams National Advisory Board

 The process of self-certification is that the mosques will self-certify whether they fully meet or partially meet each of the above five standards.
-The MINAB will then randomly select 50% of the mosques who state that they fully meet the standard to assess how the organisation does so.
-If the assessment process highlights that the organisation does not meet the standard that it has self certified that it does, the MINAB will then support it through its capacity building programme.
+The MINAB will then randomly select 50% of the mosques that state that they fully meet the standard to assess how the organisation does so.
+If the assessment process highlights that the organisation does not meet the standard that it has self-certified that it does, the MINAB will then support it through its capacity building programme.
 The body has been praised by some, like Communities Secretary Hazel Blears.
-Other have questioned its apparent links with the government.
+Others have questioned its apparent links with the government.
 Inayat Bunglawala said: "If MINAB is to stand any chance of gaining legitimacy and making actual progress then it will need to prove that it is free from governmental interference."